gitfrid/CzechFOI-DRATE-OPENSCI/README.md

 #### 2. Temporal Sensitivity and Residual Signals
 - **Observation:** Introducing a lag period (0 → 42 days) reduces RMST gains substantially across most age groups.
 - **Interpretation:** The bias signal is particularly strong in the **immediate post-vaccination period** (first days to weeks), when no biological vaccine effect on mortality is plausible, yet apparent survival advantages are largest — a classic hallmark of **Healthy Vaccinee Bias**.
-Residual positive signals after lag adjustment remain smaller, heterogeneous, and **cannot be assumed causal** without further independent validation.
+Residual positive signals after lag adjustment remain smaller, heterogeneous, and attenuated, and **cannot be assumed causal** without further independent validation.

 ---